solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ## Impact

-CRDS will have transaction receipt attestations which can be subscribed to by light clients and this will be consistent across the entire cluster.
+CRDS will have receit roots which can be subscribed to by light clients and this will be consistent across the entire cluster.
 Verifying receipts by comparing the locally computed receipt with the cluster wide receipt would be much more convenient.